The National Institute for Health and Care Excellence (NICE) provides national guidance and advice to improve health and social care.

 In April 2013 we were established in primary legislation, becoming a Non Departmental Public Body (NDPB) and placing us on a solid statutory footing as set out in the Health and Social Care Act 2012.
 At this time we took on responsibility for developing guidance and quality standards in social care, and our name changed once more to reflect these new responsibilities.

-As an NDPB, we are accountable to our sponsor department, the Department of Health, but operationally we are independent of government.
+As an NDPB, we are accountable to our sponsor department, the Department of Health and Social Care, but operationally we are independent of government.
 Our guidance and other recommendations are made by independent committees.
 The NICE Board sets our strategic priorities and policies, but the day to day decision-making is the responsibility of our Senior Management Team (SMT).

 The way NICE was established in legislation means that our guidance is officially England-only.
 However, we have agreements to provide certain NICE products and services to Wales, Scotland and Northern Ireland.
 Decisions on how our guidance applies in these countries are made by the devolved administrations, who are often involved and consulted with in the development of NICE guidance.
 Read more about our guidance